nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/README.md

 Notes:
 1. To run the programs, please install R first in your local environment.
 2. There is no need to install the programs in local enviroment.
-User can directly run the programs once has R installed.
+User can directly run the programs once R installed.
-3. Please make sure all the packages are installed in the local R environment to run the programs.
+3. Please make sure all the packages are installed in the local R environment before running the programs.

 More details are inclueded in the each section of programs.